Covid 19 coronavirus: Case numbers, Omicron's spread revealed ahead of border announcement - NZ Herald

 - Covid 19 Omicron: What new variant's arrival means ...

-The number of community cases of Covid-19 are continuing to fall just as the number of new Omicron cases coming in at the border are rising.
+The number of community cases of Covid-19 are continuing to fall as the number of new Omicron cases coming in at the border has risen.

 There have been a total of 22 cases of Omicron picked up at the border so far, including nine yesterday.